chapel-lang/chapel/doc/rst/language/spec/statements.rst

 A submodule may not be imported without either the full path to it, or a ``super`` or ``this`` prefix at the beginning of the path.

-The names that are imported by an import statement are inserted in to a new scope that immediately encloses the scope within which the statement appears.
-This implies that the position of the import statement within a scope has no effect on its behavior.
-If a scope includes multiple import statements, or a combination of import and use statements, then the imported names are inserted into a common enclosing scope.
+The names that are made visible by an ``import`` statement are inserted in to a new scope that immediately encloses the scope within which the statement appears.
+This implies that the position of the ``import`` statement within a scope has no effect on its behavior.
+If a scope includes multiple ``import`` statements, or a combination of ``import`` and ``use`` statements, then the newly-visible names are inserted into a common enclosing scope.

 An error is signalled if multiple public module-level symbols would be inserted into this enclosing scope with the same name, and that name is referenced by